A.J. Green Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Matchup vs. Green Bay

-- Green's 111 receiving yards in his only career matchup against the Packers are 65.5 more than his over/under for Thursday's game.
+- Green totaled 111 receiving yards in his only career matchup against the Packers, 66.5 more than his over/under in Thursday's game.

 - Green caught a touchdown pass in that outing against the Packers.